SmingHub/Sming/docs/source/host-emulator.rst

 Debug Build
 -----------

-If you plan to use a debugger make sure to set the following environmental variables before compiling the code:
+If you plan to use a debugger make sure to set :envvar:`ENABLE_GDB` and (optionally) :envvar:`ENABLE_LWIPDEBUG` before compiling the code:

 ::